 Use to group different row or column fields together for a more logical display.

 When you wish to show different aggregation on your PivotTable fields than what is provided by default.

 When you need to display a running total on your PivotTable.

 Percent of x Calculations

 When you need to display a value as the % of another value on your PivotTable.

 Difference From Calculations

-When you need to display values that are a difference from another value in a Pivot.
+When you need to display values that are a difference from another value in a PivotTable.
 This is very useful for showing growth/decline from previous periods.

 Percentage Difference From Calculations

-When you need to display values that are a percentage of difference from another value in a Pivot.
+When you need to display values that are a percentage of difference from another value in a Pivot Table.
 This is very useful for showing growth/decline from previous periods.